New Undergrad Application Process

 When you're in the housing portal you’ll have these options:

-- Indicate room type preferences.
-First-year and transfer students may request to live in a single, double, or triple.
+2. Indicate room type preferences.
+First-year and transfer students may request to live in a single, double, triple, or quad.
 We will do our best to assign you to your preferred room type.

 Over 500 first-year and transfer students will live in Program Houses